New York Institute of Technology: Campus-specific accreditations, licensures, and approvals

 NYIT-China is accredited by the Ministry of Education of China.

 NYIT-United Arab Emirates is accredited by the Ministry Of Higher Education & Scientific Research of UAE.

 NYIT-Canada is accredited by the Ministry of Advanced Education of British Columbia.

 NYIT-Bahrain was accredited by the Ministry of Higher Education and Scientific Research of Bahrain, as well as the Ministry of Higher Education of Kuwait.

 NYIT-Jordan was accredited by the Ministry of Higher Education and Scientific Research of Jordan.

 Research

-The Office of Sponsored Programs and Research works with faculty members to apply for funding to support research programs.
-Each year, NYIT receives well over $20 million in research support from external sources.
+The Office of Sponsored Programs and Research works with faculty members and students to apply for funding to support research programs.
+Research is organized under the Office of the Vice Provost for Research, Jared E. Littman, Ph.D.
+In 2022, NYIT maintained annual sponsored research expenditures of approximately $60 million.
 To date, NYIT has received funding from public, private, and government agencies, including among others: